ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 # The `class`es - `ExecFactoryRegistry`

-None of the concrete implementations of `ExecNode` are exposed in headers, so they can't be constructed directly outside the Translation Unit where they are defined.
-Instead, factories to create them are added to a registry.
+`src/arrow/compute/exec/exec_plan.h`

+- `ExecNode` subclasses are not constructed directly
+- factories for each subclass are provided in the registry

 #### .note[Don't use factories directly; we have helper functions:]